 \section{Analysis}

 Following \cite{GK95}, we use a potential function $\Phi(t)=\|p(t)\|_1\|q(t)\|_1$ to bound the number of iterations required by the algorithm to reach an $\eps$-saddle point.
 The analysis is composed of three parts.
-The first part of the analysis (Section 5.1), is a generalization of the arguments in \cite{GK95} (and \cite{KY07}): we show that the potential function increases, on the average, only by a factor of $e^{O(\eps^2)}$, implying that after $t$ iterations the potential is at most a factor of $e^{O(\eps^2)t}$ of the initial potential.
-While this was enough to bound the number of iterations by $\eps^{-2}\log(n+m)$ when both $X$ and $Y$ are simplices and the potential is a sum over all vertices of the simplices \cite{GK95}, this cannot be directly applied in our case.
-This is because the fact that a definite integral of a non-negative function over a given region $Q$ is bounded by some $\tau$ does not imply that the function at any point in $Q$ is also bounded by $\tau$.
-In the second part of the analysis (Section 5.2), we overcome this difficulty by showing that, due to concavity of the exponents in \raf{e1.1} and \raf{e1.2}, the change in the function around a given point cannot be too large, and hence, the value at a given point cannot be large unless there is a sufficiently large fraction of the volume of the sets $X$ and $Y$ over which the integral is also too large.
-In the last part of the analysis (Section 5.3) , we show that the same bound on the running time holds when the sampling distributions in line \ref{r} of the algorithm are replaced by sufficiently close approximate distributions.
+The first part of the analysis is a generalization of the arguments in \cite{GK95} (and \cite{KY07}): we show that the potential function increases, on the average, only by a factor of $e^{O(\eps^2)}$, implying that after $t$ iterations the potential is at most a factor of $e^{O(\eps^2)t}$ of the initial potential.
+While this was enough to bound the number of iterations by $O(\eps^{-2}\log(n+m))$ when both $X$ and $Y$ are simplices and the potential is a sum over all vertices of the simplices \cite{GK95}, this cannot be directly applied in our case.
+This is because of the fact that a definite integral of a non-negative function over a given region $Q$ is bounded by some $\tau$ does not imply that the function at any point in $Q$ is also bounded by $\tau$.
+In the second part of the analysis, we overcome this difficulty by showing that, due to concavity of the exponents in \raf{e1.1} and \raf{e1.2}, the change in the function around a given point cannot be too large, and hence, the value at a given point cannot be large unless there is a sufficiently large fraction of the volume of the sets $X$ and $Y$ over which the integral is also too large.

+In the last part of the analysis, we show that the same bound on the running time holds when the sampling distributions in line \ref{r} of the algorithm are replaced by sufficiently close approximate distributions.